hydephp/develop/docs/digging-deeper/navigation.md

 ## Digging deeper into the internals

 While not required to know, you may find it interesting to learn more about how the navigation is handled internally.
-The best way to learn about this is to look at the source code, so here is a high level overview with details on where to look in the source code.
+The best way to learn about this is to look at the source code, so here is a high-level overview with details on where to look in the source code.

 The main navigation menu is the `NavigationMenu` class, and the documentation sidebar is the `DocumentationSidebar` class.
 Both extend the same `BaseNavigationMenu` class: